 - i.
 The idling time of diesel-powered construction equipment will be minimized to 2 minutes, and idling of equipment using other types of combustion engines shall comply with the Basic Construction Mitigation Measures set forth in Condition 61 or Mitigation Measure AQ-2a in the MMRP. - j.
-The Permittee will develop a plan demonstrating that the offroad equipment (more than 50 horsepower) to be used in the construction project (i.e., owned, leased, and subcontractor vehicles) would achieve a project wide fleet-average 20% NOX reduction and 45% PM reduction compared to the most recent Air Resources Board (ARB)-defined fleet average.
+The Permittee will develop a plan demonstrating that the offroad equipment (more than 50 horsepower) to be used in the construction Project (i.e., owned, leased, and subcontractor vehicles) would achieve a Project wide fleet-average 20% NOX reduction and 45% PM reduction compared to the most recent Air Resources Board (ARB)-defined fleet average.
 Acceptable options for reducing emissions include the use of late model engines, low-emission diesel products, alternative fuels, engine retrofit technology, after-treatment products, add-on devices such as particulate filters, and/or other options as such become available. - k.
 Use low VOC (i.e., ROG) coatings beyond the local requirements (i.e., Regulation 8, Rule 3: Architectural Coatings). - 1.
 All construction equipment, diesel trucks, and generators will be equipped with BACT for emission reductions of NOX and PM. - m.
 All construction equipment shall meet ARB's most recent certification standard for offroad heavy duty diesel engines. - 63.
 Compliance with NPDES Storm Water Requirements (MM WQ-1).
 Permittee shall implement the Storm Water Pollution Prevention Plan (SWPPP) required by Condition 45 and as required by Mitigation Measure WQ-1 in the MMRP, maintain compliance with the other requirements of the CGP and the County C.6 Stormwater Permit (inspection, sampling, reporting, etc.) and construct the stormwater treatment system(s) per the Stormwater Control Plan (SCP).
 The SCP, SWPPP, and the CGP and County Stormwater Permit inspection, sampling and reporting documentation shall be kept onsite during construction activity and shall be made available upon request to representatives of the County and Water Board staff. - 64.
 Prevent Introduction, Spread, and Establishment of Invasive Plant Species (MM BIO-2).
 The Permittee shall implement Mitigation Measure BIO-2 as set forth in the MMRP, in order to avoid and minimize the introduction and spread of invasive nonnative plant species, including the following BMPs, and the other requirements of Mitigation Measure BIO-2. - a.
 Construction vehicles and machinery including tires will be cleaned prior to entering the construction area.
 Cleaning stations will be established at the perimeter of the construction area along all construction routes. - b.
 Vehicles will be cleaned only at approved areas.
-No cleaning of vehicles will occur at job sites.
+No cleaning of vehicles will occur at job sites. - c.
+To discourage the introduction and establishment of invasive plant species, seed mixtures and straw used within natural vegetation will be either rice straw or weed-free straw.

-RESOLUTION NO. Z-16-15 PLN2015-00198 / SAND HILL WIND REPOWERING PROJECT MARCH 24, 2016 PAGE 33 of 44
+RESOLUTION NO. Z-20-02 PLN2017-00201 / SAND HILL WIND REPOWERING PROJECT FEBRUARY 13, 2020 PAGE 33 of 43